AIGAdc/dcdesignweek.org/index.md

 section-2-header: A Look Back on DCDW2018
 section-2-divider-color: lightning-yellow
 section-2-body: "Design is a people thing.
-That's why last year, DC Design Week explored the theme Design is for All, which took a closer look at how design shapes our community —along with the people who get to do the shaping. \n\nThe result?
+That's why last year, DC Design Week explored the theme Design is for All, which took a closer look at how design shapes our community—along with the people who get to do the shaping. \n\nThe result?
 37 events including animation workshops, a creativity-boosting guided meditation, letterpress printing, screenprinting, a run around the murals, a talk about designing for voice UI, and so, so, so much more.
 Thank you to everyone who came out and represented this wonderful creative community of ours.\n"
 section-2-button: Follow us on Instagram
 section-2-button-url: https://www.instagram.com/dcdesignweek/
 section-2-button-type: border